 - A good hybrid will have some method of curating or selecting what projects to take on.
 In other words: They consider the market potential of your work and its ability to succeed.
 If they appear to take anyone and everyone, then you’re better off evaluating the best self-publishing service to use.
 Don’t kid yourself about leveling up to a hybrid.
 (So-called hybrids aren’t averse to playing to your ego to get your business.)

 - A great hybrid offers the potential of specialized or hard to get distribution, where they can get books physically placed on shelves in stores.
-They might not be able to promise it, but if they’re actively working with a distributor or retailer—and they have a catalog of titles for marketing purposes—that’s a good sign.
-A self-publishing author can easily get distribution through online retail, via Amazon and Ingram (distribution fees are zero or little for online retail), so the more the hybrid invests in marketing and distributing print editions, the more they’re offering something you may not be able to accomplish yourself.
+They might not be able to promise this, but if they’re actively placing books at bricks-and-mortar retail outlets—and they have a catalog of titles for marketing purposes—that’s a good sign.
+Again, any self-publishing author can easily get distribution through online retail, via Amazon and Ingram (distribution fees are zero or little for online retail), so the more the hybrid invests in marketing and distributing print editions, the more they might be offering something you may not be able to accomplish yourself.
 Still, keep in mind most books are not sold in stores now.
 They are sold online.

 - A good hybrid works with you both pre-publication and post-publication.
 The relationship doesn’t end once the book is done.
 (However, you may have to pay fees to continue the relationship.)

 To summarize: The best hybrid publishers conduct some level of gatekeeping, offer value that the author would have a hard time securing on her own, and should also pay better royalties than a traditional publishing deal.
 (Fifty percent is common.)
 Ideally, the hybrid is recognized in the industry for its quality and has a good reputation for providing a publishing experience that justifies the cost.
 Once you pay thousands of dollars to publish, it reduces the likelihood you’ll make a profit on book sales.
 So go in eyes wide open, and spend only what you can truly afford.
 Published books rarely sell as many copies as authors dream of.